 New-ADOrganizationalUnit -Name $Serv -Description "$S $Serv" -Path "OU=$S,OU=$FirstOU,DC=$Dom,DC=$EXT" -ProtectedFromAccidentalDeletion $false

-After running the script, the following OU structure appears in Active Directory.
+After you run the script, you will see the following OU structure in the Active Directory.

 To move objects between AD containers, you can use the Move-ADObject cmdlet:

 $TargetOU = "OU=Sales,OU=Computers,DC=woshub,DC=com"